U.S. consumer spending weakest since 2009, inflation muted

 WASHINGTON U.S. consumer spending recorded its biggest decline since late 2009 in December, with households appearing to save the extra cash from cheaper gasoline, which could support future consumption.

-Other data on Monday showed factory activity slowed in January, suggesting economic growth continued to cool early in the first quarter.

-The Commerce Department said consumer spending, which accounts for more than two-thirds of U.S. economic activity, fell 0.3 percent after a 0.5 percent gain in November.
+The Commerce Department said on Monday consumer spending, which accounts for more than two-thirds of U.S. economic activity, fell 0.3 percent after a 0.5 percent gain in November.

 It was the largest drop since September 2009 and reflected big declines in spending on both durable and nondurable goods.

-When adjusted for inflation, consumer spending was the weakest since last April.
+When adjusted for inflation, consumer spending dipped 0.1 percent, the weakest reading since last April, after increasing 0.7 percent in November.

-In a separate report the Institute for Supply Management said its national factory activity index fell to 53.5 last month from 55.1 in December.
-A reading above 50 indicates expansion in the manufacturing sector.

-U.S. stocks were trading lower on the reports.
-Prices for U.S. government debt fell and the dollar eased against a basket of currencies.
+Prices for longer-dated U.S. government debt briefly rose on the data, while the dollar fell against a basket of currencies.
+U.S. stock index futures pared gains.

 Despite ending 2014 on a weak note, lower gasoline prices and a firming labour market are expected to provide a huge tailwind to consumer spending in the first quarter.